To be held on February 24, 25, 26, 2020.

 €1,425 plus German VAT for the three-day course.

-The course will start with an overview of the force and moment characteristics generated in the tire contact patch, progress through the way in which these are captured through laboratory testing, and finish with the empirical models for usefully accurate representation.
+The course will start with an overview of the force and moment characteristics generated in the tire contact patch, progress through the way in which these are captured through laboratory testing and complete with the empirical models for usefully accurate representation.
 Aircraft tire models will also be covered, as will the development of physical tire models to predict the interaction of the tire with road obstacles and terrain for durability analysis.